DougLau/earthwyrm/earthwyrm/README.md

-*EarthWyrm* is a Rust library for displaying vector tiles in WebAssembly contexts.
+*EarthWyrm* is a Rust library for displaying vector tile maps in a WebAssembly context.

 Wyrm tiles are geographic vector maps designed for fluid browser interactivity.
 A single tile is a "snippet" or fragment of [SVG] designed to be inserted into